hiroshimamiya/EPIB685/README.md

 ## Prerequisites
 Permission of the instructor.
-Basic understanding in biostatistics and epidemiologic study design is helpful, but not required.
+Basic understanding in biostatistics and epidemiologic study design is highly recommended.
+Students who did not complete Introduction to Epidemiology (equivalent to EPIB601), Inferenceial Statistics (EPIB607) and Introduction to Data Analysis in Health Science (understanding in generalized linear models) - equivalent to EPIB621 should contact the instructor to obtain required reading materials to prepare for the course.

 ## Course description
 This course is intended to build the foundational knowledge in epidemiologic approaches to investigate the population distribution and etiologic association of environmental risk factors on health, with a focus on research design and critical appraisal.